 The legislator has created the possibility for the BMF to define a standardized digital interface and data record description in accordance with Section 147b of the amendment to the German Fiscal Code (AO-new).
 This creates a standardized data format for financial accounting exports, analogous to the regulations governing exports of payroll accounting and cash register systems.
 Such standardization is already in common practice worldwide, mainly based on the OECD’s Standard Audit File – Tax Version 2.0 (SAF-T 2.0).
-For example, tax audits in Portugal and Poland use this standard, albeit with modifications.
+For example, tax audits in Norway use this standard, albeit with modifications.

 Uniform data interfaces were introduced for payroll accounting (referred to as Digital Lohnschnittstelle (DLS), or digital wage interface) and for POS systems (DSFinV-K).
 This offers several advantages in the context of tax audits.
 Among other things, a legal certainty that the data records contain a minimum standard of essential information and are machine-readable for tax audit purposes.